 David K. Barr’s practice is concentrated in the areas of patent, trade secret, and unfair competition litigation and counseling.
 David’s experience includes litigation in federal and state courts, appeals to the Federal Circuit Court of Appeals and practice before the US Patent and Trademark Office.
 David has been lead trial counsel in many complex patent infringement cases, and has counseled clients on product development and strategic patent planning.
 He has extensive experience in intellectual property transactions, including licenses and acquisitions.
 David has conducted numerous patent due diligence investigations, and has drafted patent license and related agreements.
 His patent matters have involved a variety of technologies, including biotechnology, pharmaceuticals, industrial chemistry and biomedical and mechanical devices.

 David was recently recognized as an “IP Star” by Managing IP Handbook 2015, and as a “life sciences hot shot” for his work in patent litigation by the IAM Patent 1000 2014 guide of The World’s Leading Patent Practitioners, adding that David is an “extremely diligent lawyer and fine strategist.”
+In the 2014 and 2015 editions of Euromoney's LMG Life Sciences Guide, David was named a "Life Science Star," and in 2016 was recognized by Who's Who Legal for patent litigation.
 He was also selected as a “2013 Top Rated Lawyer in Intellectual Property Law” by American Lawyer and Corporate Counsel Magazine.
 Furthermore, Kaye Scholer’s Patent Litigation Practice was rated as “highly recommended” by the ILA’s Leaders League in 2012, with David noted as a “leading partner” within the practice.

 Daniel Reisner's practice focuses on patent and trade secret litigation, intellectual property licensing, and general complex commercial disputes.
 His intellectual property experience includes biotechnology, pharmaceuticals, ANDA litigations, medical devices, telecommunications, computers, plastic injection molding manufacture and aerospace systems.